OpenTranslationBible/open-bible/en-GB/36.Zephaniah/md/zephaniah-03.md

 ## Zephaniah 3:19

-> Behold, I am going to deal at that time
+> Behold, I am going to act at that time
-> With all your oppressors;
+> Against all your oppressors;
-> I will save those who limp
+> I will save those who are lame
 > And gather the scattered,
-> And I will turn their shame into praise and fame
+> And I will transform their shame into praise and renown
 > In all the earth.

 ## Zephaniah 3:20